 Chain stitch, couching, and laid-work are the most useful when it comes to pricey yarns.
 With couching being used for goldwork.
 A canvas technique provides a more sturdy embroidery, being that an excessive amount of material is used on the back of the embroidery giving it more reinforcement.
 Pattern distortion can be prevented by using an embroidery frame or hoop in either canvas or surface embroidery.
 With surface embroidery, a single stitch pattern, or multiple stitch patterns, will often create the intended design.
 Many stitch patterns may be used to create the desired result.

 Embroidery, as with many things, has a classification.
 These classifications are in relation to whether or not the embroidery has designed stitched above the fabric or through the fabrics foundation.
 Also, embroidery can be classified by the relation of the placement of stitches on the fabric.
 For example, traditional Chinese and Japanese embroidery consist of a free embroidery with designs that have no relation to fabric underneath.

 With modern clothing, embroidery is an essential element.
-Without the use of embroidered clothing apparel, clothing would be limited to solid colors lacking any elements of design.
+Without the use of embroidered clothing apparel, clothing would be limited to solid colors lacking any element of design.
 Clothing is often considered a statement of one’s self, and utilizing embroidered clothing will translate that statement better than non-embroidered items.
-As far as fashion is concerned, a hand-embroidered item specifically crafted to you is the most original, distinguishable clothing item you could wear.
+As far as fashion is concerned, a hand-embroidered item specifically crafted for you is the most original, distinguishable clothing item you could wear.
 A one-of-a-kind item catered to you.
 This is why perhaps learning to embroider is a useful craft, whether it be for yourself or to start a business with.
 We also make custom flags, t-shirts, engraved signs, and more.